-Deciding that she was awake for the day, she slid out of bed and walked to the shuttered window.
+Deciding that she was awake for the day, she slid from her bed and walked to the shuttered window.
 She inhaled the fragrant scents of the Garden of Dappledown as she opened the casement and looked outward.
-Her wooden mourning chimes clitter-cloottered melodiously from from the eaves, giving voice to the day’s greeting.
+Her wooden mourning chimes clitter-cloottered melodiously from the eaves, giving voice to the day’s greeting.

-From her second-story window, she saw the Mother Sun had risen, but had not yet crested the trees.
-The Forest of Eddlweld comprised the margins of her view, glowing like an emerald treasure trove as sunlight filtered through translucent leaves of every verdant hue.
-In a clearing, however, the greens gave way to myriad flowering jewels: rich red poppy, orange marigold and golden sunflower, saffron, green chrysanthemum and blue borage, lavender and thistle – all glistening with morning dew.
-Beside them, herbs and vegetables burst from tilled earth.
+From her second-story window, the Forest of Eddlweld comprised the margins of her view, glowing like an emerald treasure trove as dawnshine filtered through translucent leaves of every verdant hue.
+In the clearing known as the Garden of Dappledown, the greens tumbled amongst plants of myriad variety, creating colors that exceeded the words devised to describe them.
+Where-and-there, herbs and vegetables burst from tilled earth.
 Laden trees bearing fruits and exotic pods stood sentinel along the edges.
-Things blossomed in their own time in the Garden of Dappledown, and sometimes more than once in the growing year.

-The entire place had a wild, but tended look to it, thanks in part to deer, rabbits, and folivory grouse that ate the weeds and pruned foliage.
-Their favorite was a plant the witch called “dratted sweem”, which kept invading: the vanguard of a forest that wanted to reclaim lost territory.
+The entire place had a wild, but tended look, thanks in part to deer, rabbits, and folivory grouse that ate the weeds and pruned foliage.
+Their favorite was a plant the witch called “dratted sweem”, which kept invading her Garden: the vanguard of a forest that wanted to reclaim lost territory.

 Outside, the birds chirped and squawked and trilled with the enthusiasm of those that have known a long and bitter Winter and can finally stretch cramped limbs.
-However, Spring had broken weeks ago and she frowned at the noise, cursing the disturbance that interrupted her morning.
+However, Spring had broken more than a month ago and she frowned at the noise, cursing the disturbance that interrupted her morning.
 Tildy stretched and yawned again, feeling like she, too, was waking from an extended hibernation.
-She noticed that she’d slept in her clothes again: her favorite plain brown dress with embroidered flowers and twisting vines all along the hems.
+She noticed that she’d slept in her clothes again: mismatched woolen socks and her favorite brown dress with embroidered flowers and twisting vines all along the hems.
 That explained how her wings escaped.
 None of her nightdresses had the flap.
-Shrugging – and not changing clothes – she found her sandals and went downstairs to the kitchen, where she assumed the witch would be.
+Shrugging – and not changing – she went downstairs to the kitchen, where she assumed the witch would be.

-She passed the pantry and rumbling stormcloset, but since her adoptive mother was not there to good-morning, nor in the library, Tildy meandered through the never-ending warren of small yet cozy rooms toward the back of the cottage, along passageways that seemed more growing tree than crafted wall.
+She passed the pantry and rumbling stormcloset, but since her adoptive mother was not there to good-morning, nor in the library, Tildy meandered through the never-ending warren of small yet cozy rooms toward the back of the cottage, along passageways that appeared grown rather than constructed.
 Even after all these years, she marveled at how the dwelling appeared larger within than it did from without.

 Here and there, potted plants and slender treewisps filled niches in the uneven walls, and feathered ferns sprouted from cracks, their roots filling spaces like mortar.
-As a young child, Tildy had believed the witch had simply opened the doors and let the Garden in.
+As a young child, Tildy had believed the witch had simply opened the door and windows and let the Garden in.

-She grabbed a basket near the door, catching a quick glimpse of daylight through the circular window of golden frame.
+Entering the small front hall, she made her way to the oddly-shaped green door that looked like a piece from a Giant’s puzzle.
+She donned some dirt-stained boots and grabbed a basket, catching a quick glimpse of daylight through the circular window of golden frame.
 Opening the cottage to the world beyond, she sprang lightly into the morning air with a smile, pausing to take a deep breath that delighted and invigorated her.
 As she inhaled, she smelled many things on the breeze, all of them familiar, all of them enchanting.
 She couldn’t recall a finer morning this season.
-Bright eyes surveyed the clearing, missing nothing, for they were sharp like the hawk’s, yet as kind as the doe’s.
+Bright eyes surveyed the clearing, missing nothing, for they were sharp like the hawk’s, though without the raptor cruelty.

 Tildy hummed to herself as she walked to the area of the Garden where the Spring bloomers lay.
 She examined the plants closely, but did not touch any petal, stem, or leaf, as she’d been instructed by the witch years ago.
 “You’re still late.
-Another day, I think,” she estimated with a shake of her head before moving to a different section.
-Everything seemed to be growing at a slower pace this season, which she knew to weigh heavily on the witch’s mind.
+Another day or two, I think,” she estimated with a shake of her head before moving to a different section.
+Everything was growing at a slower pace this season, which she knew to weigh heavily on the witch’s mind.

 She made sure to visit the pearset tree to scrape away the barleyclengs that had attached themselves to the bark again.
 “There are plenty of other barks to eat in the forest!” she reprimanded the scuttling grey creatures as they disappeared beneath a wayward bush that she’d staked down last week.
 She then pinched the berries of the rowan and shook her head.
 Also late.